Plan your Wi-Fi network with NetSpot Wi-Fi planning tool

 Add walls, windows, and doors, so that NetSpot has plenty of information to accurately simulate how different building materials will impact your WiFi signal.
 This is crucial for generating a reliable wireless network plan.

-The manual real-time site survey will show you how accurate your predictive survey was within the architectural and RF environments.
+The real-time site survey will show you how accurate your predictive survey was within the architectural and RF environments.
 With all this data combined, you have all the information to design a better WiFi network that will meet and exceed expectations.
 If you're looking for specialized tools to facilitate this process, check out our list of the top WiFi site survey software currently available.

 - It would be ideal if a client was able to detect a signal of -70 dBm or better from one access point and another signal of -75 dBm or better from one or more other points.
 A client will firstly connect to an access point with a stronger signal and as it moves closer to a different AP and the signal there grows stronger the client can switch to the new AP.
 In case there are too many access points with equally strong signals then you can consider thinning them out or lower their Tx power.